EAGEA/Neural-Network-CUDA-Library/README.md

 | cross entropy loss                   |      ✗️       |  ✗️    ️  |       |   ️️   |️️
 | cross entropy loss derivative        |               |     ️     |       |  ✗️️   |️️

-- **Shared Memory:** the kernel involve the use of shared memory for each executing block.
+- **Shared Memory:** to avoid a lot of global memory accesses, and prevent a slow-down in the execution, we have to consider the use of shared memory.
+Thus, these implementations on GPU consider the data load in the shared memory to perform the computations, before retrieving the results on the global memory to finish the operation.
-- **Reduction:** the kernel involve the use of the multi-blocks reduction pattern.
+- **Reduction:** when computing the sum of a matrix entries, our kernel implementation perform reductions that are always combined with the use of shared memory.
-- **Tiles:** the kernel involve tile organization (limited global memory accesses).
-- **Column:** the kernel involve column organization (a thread computing a column).
+- **Tiles:** for computation handling matrices (like the multiplication), it is a good way to load in shared memory a small piece of the matrix, perform the computation locally and
+  then go back to the local result in the global result (global memory).
+- **Column:** to optimize some operations, the use of one thread per matrix column is effective.
+  Indeed it allows adjacent threads inside a warp to access adjacent data locations in the memory.

 ## Performances <a id="performances"></a>